Software Engineering has opened up my knowledge and opportunities to a huge extent. I’ve learnt so much in such little time.Charlotte

 You will have the opportunity to take a placement in your third year, providing you meet the requirements.
 If you can identify and secure a placement opportunity, with the support from the computing team, a placement will provide you with the further opportunity to develop your skills as a practicing computing professional, a personal development plan and evidence of your abilities for your future employers.

 Year-long placement opportunities in engineering often lead to opening doors to great potential engineering graduate employment opportunities with companies such as IBM, BULL, P&O, UEL and South Eastern Railway.

 We have also offered a number of paid summer student internships open to students to apply for.
 A previous opportunity involved two students who undertook a development internship with us to look at the production of a prototype healthcare system.
 This was used to demonstrate the capability of such a system to surgical teams in Kent.

-Students on this programme can expect to go on a small number of optional trips such as the National Computing Museum at Bletchley Park.
-We also have a number of guest lecturers each year.
+Students on this programme can usually expect to go on a small number of optional trips such as the National Computing Museum at Bletchley Park.
+We also aim to have a number of guest lecturers each year.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.

 This degree uses a Conceive-Design-Implement-Operate-like structure – where some of your teaching will be done via real-world inspired projects.
 You will be taught through a combination of lectures, seminars and practical labs.
 You will typically have around 12 contact hours per week and are expected to also spend about 4 hours each week co-ordinating with team members on group activities.
 Labs will often emphasise working in small groups to enable you to discuss and develop your understanding of topics covered in lectures and place theory into practice.